Skip to main content

 In the car

-In response to this fact, many expert medical groups have been working to encourage people to make their cars, as well as their homes, smoke-free.
-Some states and cities even have laws that ban smoking in the car if carrying passengers under a certain age or weight.
-And many facilities such as city buildings, malls, schools, colleges, and hospitals ban smoking on their grounds, including their parking lots.
+Some states and cities even have laws that ban smoking in the car if you have passengers under a certain age or weight.
+Many facilities like city buildings, malls, schools, colleges, and hospitals ban smoking on their grounds, including their parking lots.

 What can be done about secondhand smoke?